aws-powertools/powertools-lambda-python/docs/quickstart.md

     * Choose different command line tool like `HTTPie`.
     * Type the url in the browser directly
     * Use REST API client like `Postman` or `SoupUI`.
+!!! warning
+    **Powertools Tracer** requires X-RAY service to work.
+This means that you will not see the traces locally.
+Roll it out on your AWS account instead.
 #### Remote test
 You may also deploy your application into AWS Account by issuing the following command.
 ```bash